-If your gutters have holes, leaks or missing parts, a professional can quickly repair them and also ensure your gutters are properly angled towards the downspout.
-Many DIYers make the mistake of hanging the gutters level allowing water to sit.
-Growth of moss or lichen in gutter pipes can indicate they’re not properly pitched.
+If your gutters have holes, leaks or missing parts, a professional can quickly repair them and ensure they are properly angled towards the downspout.
+Gutters should be level from front to back but slope forward an inch or two for every 40 feet.
+Gutters that are not pitched correctly hold water and encourage the growth of vegetation, moss or lichen.
 And that remaining water will also cause gutters to sag over time making them even more ineffective.

 2. Are your gutters clear of all old leaves, debris and plant growth?

 Spring is the time to make sure your gutters are clear.
 Hire someone to clean them or DIY when someone is home to spot you on the ladder.
 If you keep up with it twice or so a year, it’s usually simple enough with a hose and gloves.